 It could be any of the following or – for you visionary companies – all of them collectively, an all-in-one managed service.

 Experience creation services.
 Become an Intuiface designer (typically a user experience designer) coordinating with a graphic designer and, depending on the app, a software developer for creating the interface assets used to connect your Intuiface-based front end with the client's back end, with peripheral devices, etc.

-Set-up and installation services for touch-enabled devices and the connected infrastructure supporting these devices.
+Set-up and installation services for interactive devices and the connected infrastructure supporting these devices.
 Usually the forte of an A/V Integrator.

 What is a typical client quotation structure?